CAGameProg/materials/Chapter2/assignment.md

 There are 31 perfect squares between 1 and 1000
 ```

-As an extra challenge, you can also create a program which creates an array which stores the first 50 perfect squares.

 ## 5. Bonus: guessing_game.go

 Write a random number guessing game.